Red plate. One mate | New rules for red P-platers

 There are three exemptions to the passenger limit law which will only apply if:

-• the additional passenger(s) is an experienced driver who has held an ordinary C-class licence for at least four years; or
+• the additional passengers include a driver who has held a full C-class licence for at least four years; or

 • if additional passengers are in the vehicle as a necessary requirement of the driver's employment (paid or unpaid).
-For this to apply, a letter from the driver's employer must be carried by the Red P-Plate driver for presentation on request.
-A Department of Transport letter template will be provided in due course.
+For this to apply, a letter from the driver's employer must be carried by the red P-Plate driver for presentation on request (see Employment exemption information below).

-Please note: You do not need to apply for these exemptions however, you will be required to show proof that you and your passengers meet these requirements.
+Please note: You do not need to apply for these exemptions however, you will be required to show proof that you and your passengers meet these requirements to WA police on request.

 Further initiatives to promote safer driving and save lives